 Teen drug abuse: Help your teen avoid drugs

 Help prevent teen drug abuse by talking to your teen about the consequences of using drugs and the importance of making healthy choices.

-Why teens abuse drugs
+Why teens use or misuse drugs

 Common risk factors for teen drug abuse include:

-- A family history of substance abuse
+- A family history of substance abuse.

-- A mental or behavioral health condition, such as depression, anxiety or attention-deficit/hyperactivity disorder (ADHD)
+- A mental or behavioral health condition, such as depression, anxiety or attention-deficit/hyperactivity disorder (ADHD).

-- Impulsive behavior
+- Impulsive or risk-taking behavior.

-- A history of traumatic events, such as experiencing a car accident or being a victim of abuse
+- A history of traumatic events, such as seeing or being in a car accident or experiencing abuse.

-- Low self-esteem or feelings of social rejection
+- Low self-esteem or feelings of social rejection.

 Consequences of teen drug abuse